Stora Hammars stones

-The Stora Hammars image stones are four Viking Age image stones located in Stora Hammars, Lärbro parish, Gotland, Sweden dating from around the 7th century CE.
+The Stora Hammars image stones are four Viking Age image stones, dating from around the 8th century CE, (therefore belonging to the Germanic Iron Age).
+Originally located in the Stora Hammars farm, neat Lärbro parish, in Gotland, Sweden, they were transferred to the open-air museum Bungemuseet in Fårösund, in the same island, two of them in 1923 and the remaining two in 1946.

 Description

 The four Stora Hammars image stones are phallic shaped.
-Similar combinations of death with this erotic symbology occur on other Gotland rune and image stones.
+Similar combinations of death with this erotic symbolism occur on other Gotland rune and image stones.
 The images on the Stora Hammars II and IV stones are very worn and not currently decipherable.

 Stora Hammars I

-Depicted on the Stora Hammars I stone are six panels with mythological, religious and martial background, including panels depicting a woman between two men, a sacrifice scene with a Valknut over an altar, a woman standing between a longship manned with armed warriors and another group of armed men, and a battle scene.
+Depicted on the Stora Hammars I stone are six panels with mythological, religious and martial themes, including panels depicting a woman between two men, a sacrifice scene with a Valknut over an altar, a woman standing between a longship manned with armed warriors and another group of armed men, and a battle scene.
 It is interpreted as illustrating the legend of Hildr and its never-ending battle.
-The stone includes an image of a warrior about to be hanged from a tree, possibly as a blood eagle sacrifice, with a nearby Valknut nearby (considered to be Odin's cult symbol) giving validity to reports regarding human sacrifice in Norse paganism.
-Near the altar is a shaped stone, which one scholar has been suggested may be a cult stone similar to the Elgesem runestone.
+The stone includes an image of a warrior about to be hanged in a tree, possibly as a blood eagle sacrifice, with a nearby Valknut (considered to be Odin's cult symbol) apparently giving validity to reports about this type human sacrifice in Norse paganism.
+Near the altar is a shaped stone, suggested by one scholar as being a cult stone similar to the Elgesem runestone.